 Norwegian Coastal Voyage and bus transfers

-- All hotel accommodation in shared double/twin room with private facilities, single supplement available
+- All hotel accommodation in shared double room with private facilities, single supplement available

 - English speaking Tour Escort, who is an expert in the destination

-- Norwegian Coastal Voyage: 1 nights twin outside cabin with private facilities aboard coastal ship port to port Kirkenes to Tromsø, breakfast and dinner included.
+- Norwegian Coastal Voyage: 1 night double outside cabin with private facilities aboard coastal ship port to port Kirkenes to Tromsø, breakfast and dinner included.